smbwain/msv-config/README.md

 How to use
 ----------

-Config could be created from object
+Config could be created from object.

 ```js
 import {config} from 'msv-config';